OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-08.md

 ## 2 Corinthians 8:24

-Therefore, openly before the churches, show them the proof of your love and of our reason for boasting about you.
+Therefore, before all the churches, demonstrate to them the evidence of your love and the reason for our pride in you.